Azure/Hadoop-Migrations/docs/hdinsight-databricks/migration-approach-hdinsight.md

 On the other hand Synapse is consumption-based, and is easier to configurate.Synapse incorporates many other Azure services and is the main plaform for Analytics and Data Orchestration.

-There is a new feature which allows some Synapse-HDInsight integrations.https://docs.microsoft.com/en-us/azure/hdinsight/share-hive-metastore-with-synapse
+There is a new feature which allows some Synapse-HDInsight integrations.
+[Share-Hive-Metastore] (https://docs.microsoft.com/en-us/azure/hdinsight/share-hive-metastore-with-synapse)

 ## Planning